Anal vein thrombosis recurs repeatedly

 Nutrition |

-- high-fiber diet - plenty of fruit, vegetables, whole grains - sufficient fluids |
+- high-fiber diet - lots of fruit, vegetables, whole grains - sufficient fluids |

 Soft, formed stool without straining; less pressure in the anal area |